HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 Some browsers use an icon (usually a padlock) on the right side of the address bar to indicate the presence of a secure communication protocol and even change the background color of the address bar to blue (Firefox) or green (Internet Explorer) to identify secure web pages.
 When connecting to a site with an invalid certificate, most modern browsers display an alert in the entire window.

 Newer browsers also display much more security information about the site in the address bar.
 Most browsers also display a warning when the user visits a site that contains a mixture of encrypted and unencrypted content.
-It should be noted that HTTPS is initially enabled in the browser’s address bar instead of HTTP to know if a visited web page is using the HTTPS, and therefore, is safe for transmitting the copied data.
+It should be noted that HTTPS is initially enabled in the browser’s address bar instead of HTTP to know if a visited web page is using HTTPS and, therefore, is safe for transmitting the copied data.

 Differences Between HTTP and HTTPS